mozilla/bigquery-etl/docs/cookbooks/creating_a_derived_dataset.md

 ## Creating the table schema

-Use bqetl to setup the schema that will be used to create the table.
-The output of the following command is the schema.YAML file.
+Use bqetl to set up the schema that will be used to create the table.

+Review the schema.YAML generated as an output of the following command, and make sure all data types are set correctly and according to the data expected from the query.

 ```bash
 ./bqetl query schema update <dataset>.<table>`